lepolt/flickr-search/README.md

 # Demo

 ## Code Commentary
 Since this is a time-boxed code challenge, I chose to make some technical decisions in favor of functionality to make sure the app hit all acceptance criteria.
-There are TODOs in the code that call attention to these items.
-Before calling a feature complete, I would typically be sure to address all remaining TODOs.
+There are `TODO JEL`s in the code that call attention to these items.
+Before calling a feature complete, I would typically address all remaining TODOs.

 ### 3rd Party Dependencies
 Part of the acceptance criteria required me to parse HTML to extract the image's width and height.
 In the interest of saving time, I chose to use a 3rd party (SwiftSoup) to do this for me.
+I included this dependency with Swift Package Manager.

 ## Future enhancements
-Again due to the time contraints, I simply did not have enough time to make everything perfect.
-The items listed here are enhancements (technical and user-facing) that I would make.
+Again due to the time contraints, I simply did not have enough time to build everything perfectly.
+The items listed here are enhancements (both technical and user-facing) that I would make given more time:
 - Testing the network layer.
 I built the `SearchViewModel` so that you could inject your own `URLSession`.
 There are techniques where you can create your own `URLSessionConfiguration` and use that for testing that will allow you to return custom payloads for testing, rather that using the shared URLSession and hitting the actual API.
 - Add the ability to "clear" search text rather than requiring a user to backspace to start over
 - Better error handling.
 Right now errors are simply printed to the console, which doesn't give the user any indication that something went wrong.
 It would be better to alert the user if there was an unrecoverable error.
 - Add UI/Snapshot tests.
 Since there is no design, I didn't bother to create reusable UI elements.
-If there were, I sometimes find it valuable to create snapshots tests of the components to make sure changes don't effect the expected look at feel.
+If there were, I sometimes find it valuable to create snapshots tests of the components to make sure changes don't affect the expected look at feel.
 Additionally, these tests could verify other reusable views (eg `SearchItemRowView`)
-- AsyncImage phase errors.
+- `AsyncImage` loading phase errors.
 If there are problems loading image thumbnails, they aren't currently handled.
-- SearchItemDetails view model
+- `SearchItemDetails` view model.
+There is minimal logic and date formatting code that would be better served to be in a view model, separated from the view.
 - Design.
 I am not a good designer :) I would not want to push this app to production without some nice UI changes.
-- Loading indicator.
-It would be good user feedback to know when the app was fetching data.
+- Loading indicator when searching for images.
+It would enhance the user experience if they had feedback to indicated when the was fetching data.
 - Input sanitization.
 Right now we allow the user to search for anything, and if they choose to search for multiple tags we don't verify that they are separated by a comma.
 - More accessibility testing.
 I'm using native SwiftUI controls so most things are handled okay with voice over.
 One thing I might improve upon is some custom handling of the list of tags, or reading the description of a field like "author" or image size.